phetsims/sun/doc/ToggleButtons.md

 ### Configuration Options for Toggle Buttons
 _Toggle buttons_ have three **accessibleRoleConfiguration** options to guide designers (and developers) in creating three types of toggle buttons.
 * The **'toggle' option** adds the _aria-pressed_ attribute to the _button_ element.
 This type of toggle button explicitly communicates its pressed state on focus.
 It does not explicitly communicate its unpressed state.
 * The **'button' option** creates a button element with a dynamic visual name or changing icon.
 This type of toggle button does not have a pressed state.
-The name or the icon communicate its current state.
+The name or the icon communicates its current state.
 * The **'switch' option** uses two attributes _role='switch'_ and _aria-checked_ to make the toggle button sound like an on-ff switch instead of a button.

 NOTE: The **accessibleRoleConfiguration** determines the description design needs for the toggle button, BUT the **accessibleRoleConfiguration**